RoadrunnerStemInitiative/roadrunnersteminitiative.github.io/index.md

 <section class="aboutus-section">
   <h2>About Us</h2>
   <p>
-    We are a nonprofit in the early stages of building out digital literacy and STEM education programs for underserved students in Doña Ana County.
+    Roadrunner STEM Initiative is a new nonprofit focused on providing digital literacy and STEM education in Doña Ana County.
+We offer programs for students, parents, and seniors to build essential technology skills and bridge the digital divide.
 Our goal is to grow a strong network of workshops, camps, and community programs that teach coding, robotics, cybersecurity, and more.
 We're currently recruiting volunteers, board members, and partners to help launch and shape our vision.
   </p>
 </section>